 Do you experience bad feelings after acting out?
 Guilt?
 Shame?
 Hopelessness?

 Come learn how to develop an understanding of your own anger/stress patterns and responses, and develop skills that can help you gain better control of yourself and minimize violent behavior.
-Classes are offered on Thursdays from 6pm to 8pm.
+Workshops are offered on Thursdays from 6pm to 8pm.
 Call Beth Mead at 251-479-5700 to register and start gaining skills and incentives.

 Many parents are court ordered to have supervised visitation with their children.
 Our centers provide welcoming and home-like atmospheres where parents and children can visit each other with a supervisor present to document interactions.
 Reports and court testimony are available for nominal fees.

 Two play rooms are available and designed for different age children with a myriad of entertaining activities and equipment.
 Each family has a room to itself.
-The center offers a sliding fee scale of $10 – $55 an hour when parents enroll in our free positive parenting classes.
-Visits are available seven days a week in Mobile and Daphne as well as weekends in Chatom with adequate notification.
+The center offers a sliding fee scale of $10 – $55 an hour when parents enroll in our free positive parenting workshops.
+Visits are available seven days a week in Mobile and Daphne as well as weekends in Chatom, with adequate notification.
 Visit supervisors will prevent parents from having any contact unless they wish to.
 Family Time is funded by the Children’s Trust Fund.

 In 2006 we began offering a service formerly performed by the Mobile Police Department.
 When exchanging children for weekend or holiday visitations, parents can now come to the Family Center and avoid contact per restraining orders.
 Regular exchange hours are 5:00 PM to 6:00 PM on Friday and Sunday evenings and as needed for holidays and summer visitation.
 Other times can be arranged when necessary.
 Staff will prevent contact between parents and document all exchanges.
 Staff can also arrange for exchanges between parents who have restraining orders or PFAs, making any phone contact unnecessary.